mbucataru/hangman/README.md

 # hangman
-A basic hangman game written in Ruby
+A program written in Ruby that allows the user to play Hangman and save/load in their games